Commercial Lease Amendments

 Negotiate Amendments

 Before finalizing your commercial lease amendment in writing, you should negotiate the changes with the other party.
+It is important to negotiate in good faith to ensure transparency and cooperation between the landlord and tenant.
 The lease amendment will then simply memorialize your earlier conversations, documenting your intentions in writing.
 This can avoid the need to prepare multiple draft versions of your commercial lease amendment.

 What Types of Things Can Be Amended Using a Commercial Lease Amendment?